gerbenjacobs/gerbenjacobs.github.io/_posts/2022-03-12-first-month-at-github.md

 - GitHub is remote first, always has been, and as such is really good at documenting (for asynchronous workflows)
 - Technically I now work for Microsoft. 🤔
 - Unlimited <abbr title="Paid Time Off">PTO</abbr>, yes even for employees in the States!
-- A great culture of leadership, accountability, professionalism, but also compassion, understanding and great care for each others wellbeing.
+- A great culture of leadership, accountability, professionalism, but also compassion, understanding and great care for each other's well-being.

 <figure>
     <img src="/img/blog/2022/mona-heart-hug-facebook.webp" alt="GitHub's Octocat called Mona">